documentcloud/documentcloud/app/views/help/publishing.markdown

 # Publishing Individual Documents

-To publish any document from DocumentCloud, either download a standalone copy of the viewer, or generate, copy, and paste a simple embed code for that document.
-We strongly encourage you to embed code that links back to DocumentCloud for most documents.
+To publish any document from sourceAFRICA, either download a standalone copy of the viewer, or generate, copy, and paste a simple embed code for that document.
+We strongly encourage you to embed code that links back to sourceAFRICA for most documents.
 The instructions that follow assume some basic familiarity with HTML, but we've tried to keep the embedding process as simple as possible.

 We maintain a list of some of our [favorite embedded documents][] as examples of how newsrooms might embed documents.